hungtran84/springboot-on-arm64/README.md

 # Spring Boot Hello World on ARM64

-A simple Spring Boot Hello World application designed to run on both x64 and ARM64 architectures using distroless containers.
+A simple Spring Boot Hello World application designed to run on both x64 and ARM64 architectures using multi-architecture containers.

 ## Features